aws/s2n-tls/docs/USAGE-GUIDE.md

-on by up to two threads at a time, one sender and one receiver, but neither sending nor receiving are atomic, so if these objects are being called by multiple sender or receiver threads, you must perform your own locking to ensure that only one sender or reciever is active at a time.
+on by up to two threads at a time, one sender and one receiver, but neither sending nor receiving are atomic, so if these objects are being called by multiple sender or receiver threads, you must perform your own locking to ensure that only one sender or receiver is active at a time.
 The **mode** parameters specifies if the caller is a server, or is a client.

 Connections objects are re-usable across many connections, and should be